xrootd/howto/docs/tpc/WLCGx509TPC.md

+### The many different use cases

+Xrootd is used in a wide range of cases to provide TPC services.
+The example configuration files below will try to covers several use cases.
+Sorting out these use cases and concepts behind them will help understand the example configuration file.

+How xrootd TPC service will access the storage?

+  * If storage is not mounted to the xrootd TPC service node, the TPC node functions as a Xrootd DTN (a.k.a xrootd proxy, or gateway to a backend storage - on LAN or WAN).
+  * If storage is mounted to the xrootd TPC node as a posix file system, the TPC node functions as a regular xrootd storage server.
+However, there are two sub-categories:
+    - The storage is a local posix file system (only mounted to that particular TPC node, e.g. XFS filesystem on a disk-array)
+    - The storage is a shared posix file system (mount on many nodes, e.g Lustre or GPFS).

+A single xrootd TPC service node, or a cluster.
+A cluster is how xrootd scales.
+In a cluster, there are

+  - Several server nodes.
+Their roles in the cluster are either `server` or `proxy server`.
+The latter refers to the scenario where xrootd TPC service function as DTNs.
+    + If server nodes mount local filesystems, then each of they have access to a different set of data files.
+    + If server nodes mount a shared filesystem, then they all have access to the same set of files
+    + If server nodes are `proxy server`, they usuall have access to the same set of files.
+  - A redirector node.
+Its role is either a `manager` or `proxy manager`.
+A redirector sends a client to a `server` or `proxy server`, based on which one has the files wanted by the client.
+(A redirector is usually lightweight, require very little resource).

-An example WLCG TPC setup will cover the following features:
+An example WLCG TPC setup will cover the following:

-1. Work with both Xrootd storage system (on Posix local/shared file systems), or Xrootd proxy (aka, DTN)
+  1. TPC services described in the above use case scenarios:
+    - `DTN` vs `local posix file system` vs `share posix file system`
+    - a single TPC node or a cluster.
   1. Use X509/VOMS for authentication and authorization
   1. Support HTTP TPC via the macaroon tokens
   1. Support Xrootd TPC via X509 proxy delegation

 ### Requirements
 1. A copy of host certificate at /etc/grid-security/xrd/{xrdcert.pem, xrdkey.pem}.
 These